 Then, we will visit Vank Church which is one of the most beautiful Armenian churches in the world.
 It certainly, captures the attention of every visitor.

-Our day will continue by visiting Monar Jomban, the tomb of a Sufi with its shaking minarets and eventually, some historical bridges.
-The evening is free at leisure.
+Our day will continue by visiting Monar Jomban, the tomb of a Sufi with its shaking minarets, and eventually, some historical bridges.
+The evening is free for leisure.

 On the way to Kashan, we will visit the UNESCO WORLD HERITAGE recognized village of Abyaneh which is located at the foot of Mount Karkas and in the vicinity of desert.